Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/migratingtomlapi.md

 Currently MLAPI offers no replacment for the NetworkMangerHUD.

-The [Community Contributions Extension Package](https://github.com/Unity-Technologies/mlapi-community-contributions/tree/master/com.mlapi.contrib.extensions) contains a a drop in `NetworkManagerHud` component you can use for a quick substitute.
+The [Community Contributions Extension Package](https://github.com/Unity-Technologies/mlapi-community-contributions/tree/master/com.mlapi.contrib.extensions) has a a drop in `NetworkManagerHud` component you can use for a quick substitute.

 ## Replace NetworkIdentity with NetworkObject